-Numbers wise these were statistics in another league for a fly-half but as will be discussed, there are reasons why he’s been flourishing over the past few seasons, but more notably this time too.
+Numbers wise these were statistics in another league for a fly-half but as will be discussed, there are reasons why he's been flourishing over the past few seasons but notably this.
 Even if the Lions do their homework, containing Barrett throughout this series will be tough.

 On Saturday he made 204 metres with ball in hand, which came via 16 runs as his four clean breaks and nine defenders beaten had the Blues struggling for answers.
 Barrett was a joy to watch as he brushed aside would-be tacklers, kicked well from hand, scored and set up a try.